 Building MBtiles Files

-The User Charts feature supports MBTiles, an open source file format developed by MapBox that allows for efficient compression and distribution of large charts.
+The Custom Charts feature supports MBTiles, an open source file format developed by MapBox that allows for efficient compression and distribution of large charts.
 There are a number of tools used to generate .mbtiles files.
 A good free option is MapTiler, which allows you to import images, manually georeference them by aligning the imagine within a coordinate system, and then export them as .mbtiles files.